t00350320/ComfyUI-Image-Evaluation/README.md

 ![Alt text](images/clip_score.png)
 - **Clip Text Score**: Evaluate the Clip Score between two images or a image and a text prompt using the CLIP model.
 - **Clip Image Score**: Evaluate the Clip Score between a image and a target image using the CLIP model.
+- **Dino Score**: Evaluate the DINO Score between two images using the DINO model.

 ## Nodes